aws-samples/amazon-ecs-and-aws-step-functions-design-patterns-starter-kit/README.md

 ### ECS Task Business Logic

-We execute a simple business logic within an ECS task and it copies a file from one folder of an S3 bucket to an another folder.
+We run a simple business logic within an ECS task.
+It copies a file from one folder of an S3 bucket to an another folder.
 We will run multiple instances of the task simultaneously with different runtime parameters.

 ---